open-component-model/ocm/README.md

 [![OCM Integration Tests](https://github.com/open-component-model/ocm-integrationtest/actions/workflows/integrationtest.yaml/badge.svg?branch=main)](https://open-component-model.github.io/ocm-integrationtest/report.html)
 [![Go Report Card](https://goreportcard.com/badge/github.com/open-component-model/ocm)](https://goreportcard.com/report/github.com/open-component-model/ocm)

+The Open Component Model (OCM) is an open standard to describe software bills of delivery (SBOD).
+OCM is a technology-agnostic and machine-readable format focused on the software artifacts that must be delivered for software products.

-The Open Component Model provides a standard for describing delivery [artifacts](docs/ocm/model.md#artifacts) that can be accessed from many types of [component repositories](docs/ocm/model.md#repositories).
+OCM describes delivery [artifacts](docs/ocm/model.md#artifacts) that can be accessed from many types of [component repositories](docs/ocm/model.md#repositories).

+Check out the main project [web page](https://ocm.software) to find out more.
+It is your central entry point to all kind of ocm related [docs and guides](https://ocm.software/docs/overview/context), the [spec](https://ocm.software/spec/) and all project related [github repositories](https://github.com/open-component-model).
+It also offers a [Getting Started](https://ocm.software/docs/guides/getting-started-with-ocm) to quickly make your hands dirty with ocm, its tool set and concepts :-)

 ## OCM Specifications